-* DBS redeems old-style bank capital and sparks fears of trend
+* DBS redeems old-style bank capital and sparks fears of

 * Investors face losses on swap to new-style, riskier bonds

 * Malaysian banks toy with the idea as well

 SINGAPORE, Feb 28 (IFR) - DBS Bank will become the first

 Asian lender to exercise a regulatory call option on a Basel II

 capital instrument on March 21, sparking investor concerns that